Wednesday, 12 May, 2021 - Thursday, 13 May, 2021

 We will also consider methamphetamine.
 And we will hear about the importance of addressing stigma.

 Let's continue to create the world we want together.
-Register now

 We're really excited to bring you a powerful line-up of speakers ready to share practical, evidence-based solutions and ideas.
 They represent the top thinkers in their field, both on the global stage and from the front lines here in Aotearoa NZ.

 Prof Michael Baker: Epidemiologist, School of Public Health, Otago University; Director, Health Environment Infection Research Unit (HEIRU); Wellingtonian of the Year 2021